simonspa/corryvreckan/src/modules/EtaCalculation/README.md

 ### Description
 This module performs a fit to obtain corrections for non-linear charge sharing, also know as the $`\eta`$-distribution.
-The `\eta`-distribution is considered separately for the X and Y axes and is only calculated for clusters with a width of 2 in the respective axis.
+The $`\eta`$-distribution is considered separately for the X and Y axes and is only calculated for clusters with a width of 2 in the respective axis.
 The position of the track intercept and the calculated centre of the associated cluster are compared relative to the 2-pixel width of the cluster, and plot in 2D and TProfile histograms.

 At the end of the run, fits to the recorded profiles are performed using the provided formulas.